 - ¼ cup hot chopped peppers jarred

-- Toss the eggplant, zucchini, onion and garlic in oil.
+- Toss the eggplant, zucchini, and onion in oil.
 Then place in a preheated (med-high) dutch oven or soup pot.

-- Add the stock, then tomatoes and peppers, stir.
+- Add the stock, then add tomatoes and peppers, stir.

 - Once it comes to a rapid boil, reduce heat to simmer and cover.
 Simmer 20 minutes.